 Jonathan Schwabish is a senior fellow in the Income and Benefits Policy Center at the Urban Institute.
 He also specializes in data visualization and presentation design as a member of the communications team.
 His research agenda includes earnings and income inequality, immigration, disability insurance, retirement security, data measurement, and the Supplemental Nutrition Assistance Program.

 Schwabish is considered a leader in the data visualization field and is a leading voice for clarity and accessibility in research.
 He has written on various aspects of how to best visualize data, including technical aspects of creation, design best practices, and how to communicate social science research in more accessible ways.
 He was named a “visualization thought leader” by AllAnalytics in 2013 and speaks frequently on data visualization, open data, and data use in organizations.

-Schwabish teaches data visualization and presentation skills at Georgetown University and the Maryland Institute College of Art.
+Schwabish teaches data visualization and presentation skills at Georgetown University, American University, and the Maryland Institute College of Art.
 He is also founder of PolicyViz, a small consulting firm that helps clients improve how they work with and communicate data and analysis.
 He also hosts the PolicyViz Podcast, which focuses on data, open data, and data visualization.
 He is author of a new book about presentation design and techniques, Better Presentations: A Guide for Scholars, Researchers, and Wonks.